The Legendary Blue Bird Inn: Placekeeping a Community Resource on Tireman Avenue

 You can read more of work with the Blue Bird Inn Stage here.

-We are gearing up for a capital campaign to carry out necessary preservation work at The Bird this year, including completing construction documents, and putting on a new roof.
+We are gearing up for a capital campaign to carry out necessary preservation work at The Bird early in 2020, including completing construction documents, and putting on a new roof.
 More info coming soon!
-In the meantime, you can give today!
+In the meantime, you can give today and support our efforts!

 On June 18th, BSEED carried out an initial safety inspection at 5021 Tireman.
 As of the end of August, BSEED has yet to notify us in writing that we passed our inspection.